 Here’s a published study by the Journal of Ethnopharmacology that can give more details about this.

 In herbal medicine, ginger has been used for many years to boost digestion.

 Let’s also add that it can help relieve asthma and other respiratory disorders.

-Hypertension or high blood pressure is a very common disease that, if left untreated, can cause damage to your eyes, kidneys, brain, heart, and arteries.
+Hypertension, or high blood pressure, is a very common disease that, if left untreated, can cause damage to your eyes, kidneys, brain, heart, and arteries.

 Ginger is known to boost blood pressure (alongside medication) by working as a vasodilator.

 Ginger is also rich in minerals like potassium, which has been shown to help reduce blood pressure.

-11. Ginger May Help Protect Your Liver
+12. May Help Protect Your Liver

 If you eat ginger regularly, you may have increased your chances of preventing hepatotoxicity.